The Runner's Toolbox

 However, cannabinoids also occur naturally in the body in a system many runners are likely familiar with, known as the endocannabinoid system.
 The same substance responsible for a marijuana high, endocannabinoids help to regulate several physiological and cognitive processes and are notable for the prevailing theory that heightened levels of endocannabinoids like those caused by running, are in part responsible for runner’s high and its mood-boosting properties.

 Legal CBD products are available in a wide variety or forms, ranging from CBD oil tinctures to capsules, creams, balms and gummies.
 What you take, be it an indigestible or topical, really depends on what you’re using it for.
 For anxiety and sleep, CBD tinctures and capsules are popular methods, while acute pain and muscle recovery are often addressed with topical applications.
+Look for products from reputable manufactures that are independently tested and verified for purity and quality.

 Who’s Using It?